ad510/firstest-principle/learning.md

 As far as I am aware, as of 2016 there is not even a widely acknowledged guess inside the scientific community of what the outcome of this experiment would be from the perspective of the person in the simulation.
 Isn't that crazy?
 Of course, physicists are very smart and I'm sure they've thought of this experiment, so if they haven't predicted its outcome then they probably have a good reason for doing so.
 Off the top of my head, I can think of one potential reason: is it really an experiment?

-Is this really an experiment?
+## Is this really an experiment?

 In order to come up with a new rule for how the universe behaves, people use a process that works like this.
 First, you make a guess.
 (In this case, it's that people inside virtual reality simulations can "jump" between computers that run the same simulation.)
 Then, you figure out the consequences of the guess.
 (In this case, it's that people who go in virtual reality simulations can "survive" in a second computer if the original computer they go in is destroyed.)
 Then, you check whether those consequences are correct by comparing them to experience or experiment.
 (In this case, by putting yourself in a virtual reality simulation, having some friends copy the simulation to a second computer and destroy the original computer, and seeing if you survive when this happens.)
-If the predictions aren't consistent with the real world then the guess is wrong. [character of physical law; this is common knowledge but feynman does the best job at explaining it]
+If the predictions aren't consistent with the real world then the guess is wrong.

 If it is possible for people to put themselves in virtual reality worlds, then for people who do that, this appears to be a completely valid experiment.
 But what about for people who watch the computers from outside?
 Normally, after people do an experiment, they announce the result to the rest of the world so that everyone else can know whether their guesses about the universe are wrong.
 But in this case, people watching from outside will see both the person that "dies" in the original computer and the copy of the person that "lives on" in the second computer, and won't be able to tell which outcome a person in the simulation would perceive!
 So is this really an experiment?